GameServerManagers/LinuxGSM/PULL_REQUEST_TEMPLATE.md

 * [ ] My code follows the style guidelines of this project
 * [ ] This pull request links to an issue
 * [ ] This pull request uses the `develop` branch as its base
-* [ ] I have performed a self review of my own code
+* [ ] I have performed a self-review of my own code
 * [ ] I have commented my code, particularly in hard to understand areas
-* [ ] I have made corresponding changes to the documentation
+* [ ] I have made corresponding changes to the documentation if required